Becca Anne Marriott – Soprano

 Becca Anne Marriott is a lyric soprano and actress performing Opera, Oratorio and Art Song.

-She is the departing Morag Noble scholar at Trinity Laban Conservatoire of Music and Dance, where she won the Roy Pleasance Prize for solo voice and orchestra.
+She recently completed her MMus at Trinity Laban Conservatoire of Music and Dance, where she held the Morag Noble scholarship and won the Roy Pleasance Prize for solo voice and orchestra.

 Becca recently sung the role of Nitocris in Handel's Belshazzar, directed by Emma Rivlin and conducted by Nicholas Kraemar.